ddeboer/data-import/README.md

 3. Optionally, add [filters](#filters), item converters and [value converters](#value-converters) to the workflow.
 4. Process the workflow.
 This will read the data from the reader, filter and convert the data, and write the output to each of the writers.
+The process method also returns a `Result` object which contains various information about the import.

 In other words, the workflow acts as a [mediator](#http://en.wikipedia.org/wiki/Mediator_pattern) between a reader and one or more writers, filters and converters.